 “It is a privilege to help individuals like Mr. Biggins and Ms. Leske improve their lives through education,” said CareerStep President and CEO Steve Tober.
 “We have trained over 100,000 students through CareerStep, and we are grateful to play a role in their education as these students grow personally and professionally with the right training.
 We know how the right education can open doors, and we wish Mr. Biggins and Ms. Leske the best as they pursue their degrees.”

 CareerStep is currently offering a full-tuition scholarship for one military spouse registered with the National Military Family Association.
+For more information, including how to apply, please visit CareerStep.com/nmfa.
 For more information about CareerStep’s training programs, visit CareerStep.com.

 CareerStep is an online provider of career-focused education and corporate training.
 The company has trained over 100,000 students for new careers, has more than 150 partnerships with colleges and universities nationwide, offers a variety of continuing education courses for healthcare professionals and has educated more than 8,000 health information professionals through its Corporate Training Division.
 CareerStep provides training for several of the largest and most respected healthcare employers in the nation and is committed to helping students and practicing healthcare professionals alike gain the skills they need to be successful in the workplace—improving lives, advancing careers and bettering business results through education.
 More information can be found at www.careerstep.com or 1-800-246-7836.